klaytn/klaytn-pre-cypress-setup-workshop/content/20_Klaytn_Configuration/20_Configuration.md

 {{< line_break >}}

-### 2. Install Nodekey - nodekey is your Private key what you generate with Klay Tool
+### 2. Install Nodekey
+Nodekey is your Private key what you generate with Klay Tool.
 ![CCN](https://raw.githubusercontent.com/klaytn/klaytn-pre-cypress-setup-workshop/main/static/images/nodekey.png)

 In order to operate a node, a `nodekey` is required.
 The KCN(KPN) binary will create a new one for you if you do not have it. {{< line_break >}}